MY SITE

 JPNA Board has established policies/procedures that facilitate efficient meetings and provide access to all neighbors

-Establishment of the committee: The sitting President appoints a nominating committee made up of neighborhood residents.
+Establishment of the committee: The Board appoints a nominating committee made up of neighborhood residents.
 Recommend membership of 3 to 5.

-Nomination Process - Solicitation of Nominees- This process starts with the call to service and a list of potential nominees to be interviewed.
+A. Solicitation of Nominees-This process starts with the call to service and a list of potential nominees to be interviewed.

-1. Current officer/area representatives may be offered the opportunity to
+1. Current officers/Area Representatives may be offered the opportunity to:

 a. be re-nominated for their current board position or